Cretezy/dSock/README.md

   - `id` (string UUID): The specific internal connection ID
   - `channel` (string): The channel to target
 - `token` (required, string): Authorization token for API set in config.
 Can also be a `Authorization` Bearer token
-- `keepClaims` (optional, boolean): If to keep active claims for the target.
+- `keepClaims` (optional, boolean): When set to `true`, keeps active claims for the target.
 By default, dSock will remove claims for the target to prevent race conditions

 #### Examples